 Sometimes, you don’t have to do anything but make your space available to run an in-store event.

 There are some potential costs here, though.
-If you don’t have a section of your stores that could be quickly converted to an event space, there might be some setting up costs.
+If you don’t have a section of your stores that could be quickly converted to an event retail space, there might be some setup costs.
 And if an event runs later than your usual opening hours, you’ll have extra payroll expenses.

 Still, this is a straightforward way to build hype for your brand without needing to manage everything yourself.